-If abuse is suspected, information should be given directly to Duncan Marshall for Child Protection or, in his absence, Hannah Pugh, Sarah Craven, Bobby Kaur or Adam Williams or another member of the Senior Leadership Team.
+If abuse is suspected, information should be given directly to Duncan Marshall for Child Protection or, in his absence, Bobby Kaur, Adam Williams or Steve Aston or another member of the Senior Leadership Team.

 The personal information about all families is regarded by those who work in Madeley Academy as confidential.
 All staff need to be aware of the confidential nature of personal information and will aim to maintain this confidentiality in all areas of the Academy.